navidrome/website/content/en/docs/Usage/tagging-guidelines.md

   the Album name.
 Navidrome will group multi-disc albums together and may show disc divisions.
 - **Year/Date**: The year (or full date) of the album’s release.
 While not strictly required, the year is useful information and some views or clients might use it.
 Use a four-digit year (and if using month/day, keep format consistent).
 - **Genre**: The genre of the music (e.g., Rock, Jazz).
-This can help when browsing or creating genre-based playlists.
+This is a multi-valued field and can help when browsing or creating genre-based playlists.
 - **Compilation (Part of a Compilation)**: A special flag for various-artists albums.
 For a “Various Artists” compilation album, set this tag on all its tracks so Navidrome treats them as one album.
 In MP3/ID3 tagging, this is often labeled "Part of a Compilation" (technically the `TCMP` frame) which should be set to "1" (true).